kubevela/kubevela.github.io/versioned_docs/version-v1.6/platform-engineers/policy/custom-policy.md

 }
 ```

-Apply to our control plane to make this trait work:
+Apply to our control plane to make this Policy work:

 ```
 vela def apply myroute.cue